-“Oh, let’s shoot a video, attach it to our newsletter and upload it YouTube and, and design a cool header for our YouTube channel — it’s very important on YouTube.
+“Oh, let’s shoot a video, attach it to our newsletter and upload it YouTube and, and design a cool header for our YouTube channel — it’s crucial.
 And think of hashtags, we must nail it right to get more traffic, and…”

-There definitely is a temptation to unleash creativity to hit one more channel for idea validation.
-It should give you more feedback, increase your chances for blah, blah, blah…
+There is a temptation to unleash creativity to hit one more channel for idea validation.
+It should give you more feedback, increase your chances for blah, blah, blah.

 In reality, it is nothing but chasing two rabbits at the same time:

 - Step 1: you need to make a newsletter, but you had an idea to shoot a video

 - Step 2: now you’ve delayed the newsletter to shoot the video